 He bit it.

+A spark of bright light flashed in his eyes, gold and blue, and the creature's flesh just broke apart.
 Acrid blood flooded his mouth, tasting like rotting seaweed and brine, just as the acidic water ate away at his tongue and gums.
-Blue flashes assaulted his vision, flares like fireworks in his mind.
+More blue and gold flashes assaulted his vision, flares like fireworks in his mind.
 Before he could focus on them, the creature's tentacles pulled back in pain, loosening their grip in the process.
 Frantically, he scrambled up the slope, kicking his legs in a spastic doggy paddle.
 His head broke the surface, and he gulped the air greedily even as he pulled himself onto the thin spit of land.

 His heart hammered in his ears and fear raced in his blood.
 He stumbled to his feet even as a shapeless mass broke the still waters with whipping tentacles.